ShawnStrasser/traffic-anomaly/README.md

 ![ExampleChangepoint](changepoint.png)

-The change point detection algorithm:
-- Uses variance-based scoring to identify periods where data patterns shift
-- Can operate in robust mode (recommended) which uses Winsorized variance for better handling of outliers
-- Provides before/after averages to quantify the magnitude and direction of changes
-- Filters results to local peaks with minimum separation to avoid detecting noise

-## Parameters
+Parameters
 - `robust=True`: Uses Winsorized variance (clips extreme values) for more stable detection
 - `score_threshold`: Higher values detect fewer, more significant change points
 - `rolling_window_days`: Size of the analysis window (split between before/after periods)
 - `min_separation_days`: Prevents detecting multiple change points too close together

-# Considerations
+## Considerations

 The seasonal components are not allowed to change over time, therefore, it is important to limit the number of weeks included in the model, especially if there is yearly seasonality (and there is).
 The recommended use for application over a long date range is to run the model incrementally over a rolling window of about 6 weeks.

 Because traffic data anomalies usually skew higher, forecasts made by this model are systemically low because in a right tailed distribution the median will be lower than the mean.
 This is by design, as the model is meant primarily for anomaly detection and not forecasting.

-# Notes On Anomaly Detection
+## Notes on Anomaly Detection

 `traffic_anomaly` can classify two separate types of anomalies:

 1. Entity-Level Anomalies are detected for individual entities based on their own historical patterns, without considering the group context.
 2. Group-Level Anomalies are detected for entities when compared to the behavior of other entities within the same group.
 Group-level anomalies are more rare because in order to be considered for classification as a group-level anomaly, a time period must also have been classified as an entity-level anomaly.

 Why is that needed?
-Well, say you're data is vehicle travel times within a city and there is a snow storm.
-Travel times across the city drop, and if you're looking at roadway segments in isolation, everything is an anomaly.
-That's nice, but what if you're only interested in things that are broken?
-That's where group-level anomalies come in.
-They are more rare, but they are more likely to be actionable.
-Probably not much you can do about that snow storm...

-# Future Plans/Support
+Imagine a snow storm: travel times across a city change together.
+If you only look at road segments in isolation, everything looks anomalous.
+Group-level anomalies are rarer and more actionable (e.g., indicative of faults) because they highlight entities that deviate from their peers.

+## Future Plans / Support
 Potentially support Holidays and add a yearly component.
 Additional changes are not likely unless there is a specific need.
 Please open an issue if you have a feature request or find a bug.